 Does no records found mean that my subject does not have crimes on their record?

 There are several reasons why 0 records might be found in a database search.

-- The record you might have expected to find is not within the agreed available covered jurisdictions. backgroundcheck.com, like all criminal record database search companies, offers limited criminal record coverage, and most likely the known record is not within our coverage acknowledged in our terms and conditions.
-The fact is, not all county, or municipal courts nationally will share their information with third party companies or do not have the records indexed in a searchable format.
-For an upfront understanding of our state and county coverage, visit our interactive coverage map.
+The record you might have expected to find is not within the agreed available covered jurisdictions.
+CIA, like other companies, offers limited criminal record coverage, and most likely the known record is not within our coverage acknowledged in our terms and conditions.
+The fact is, not all county, or municipal courts nationally will share their information with third party companies or do not have the records indexed in a searchable format

 So, how big is your database?

-Our US OneSEARCH database currently contains over 550 million criminal records derived from a comprehensive list of sources and ranks as the #1 criminal conviction database in the industry, based on comparison of the number of sources of conviction data for online criminal conviction databases that make their source lists publicly available.
+Our CIA Super Search database currently contains over 2 billion criminal records derived from a comprehensive list of sources and ranks as the #1 criminal conviction database in the industry, based on comparison of the number of sources of conviction data for online criminal conviction databases that make their source lists publicly available.

 Why are federal criminal records not included in an instant database search?

 The federal courthouses do not make their criminal records available to private criminal database operators.